dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 | 15  | Bintulu  | bint1246   |
 | 18  | CHamorro | cham1312   |

+> [!TIP]
-Good to know: Sometimes the IDs in LanguageTable are Glottocodes or ISO 639-3 codes, but they don’t have to be.
-They just have to be unique within that dataset.
-In Grambank, the ID’s are Glottocodes, but WALS has its own specific unique code-system different from both Glottocodes and ISO 639-3.
-If you want Glottocodes, go look for a column called Glottocode in the LanguageTable - don’t use the ID column.
+> Good to know: Sometimes the IDs in LanguageTable are Glottocodes or ISO
+> 639-3 codes, but they don’t have to be.
+They just have to be unique
+> within that dataset.
+In Grambank, the ID’s are Glottocodes, but WALS has
+> its own specific unique code-system different from both Glottocodes and
+> ISO 639-3.
+If you want Glottocodes, go look for a column called
+> Glottocode in the LanguageTable - don’t use the ID column.

+> [!TIP]
-Good to know 2: Glottocodes contain 4 letters or numbers and then 4 numbers.
+> Good to know: Glottocodes contain 4 letters or numbers and then 4
+> numbers.
 The first 4 characters are not always letters.
+For example,
-For example, `ww2p1234` and `3adt1234` are existing glottocodes.
+> `ww2p1234` and `3adt1234` are existing glottocodes.

 **ParameterTable**